 Rockfeller style oysters au gratin, with spinach and parmesan

 It's also important to cut the oyster's muscle before topping it, to make it easier to enjoy once cooked.

-To prepare the oysters in advance
+Preparing the oysters in advance

+Rockfeller style oysters au gratin, with spinach and parmesan